Law school: Iran

 In Iran, the legal education has been influenced both by civil law and Islamic Shari'ah law.
 Like many countries, after high school, one can enter the law school.
 The first law degree is Bachelor of Science.
 It takes about four years to get B.S.
 The first graduate program in law is M.S.
 It takes about two to three years to earn a Master of Science.
 The Master of Science is a mix of course work in a specific field of law and a dissertation.
 The Ph.D. in law is the highest law degree offered by some law schools.
 It takes about 5–7 years depending on the school as well as the students.

 Italy

 In Italy, the route for obtaining a legal education to qualify as a practicing lawyer is via a 5-year Master of Laws (LL.M.) degree.
 Law school is usually started at the undergraduate level.

 Japan

 In Japan, legal education is undertaken at both undergraduate and postgraduate level.
 Admission to postgraduate law schools does not require specialization in law in undergraduate degree.

-Nigeria

-In Nigeria, the primary route for obtaining a legal education to qualify as a practicing lawyer is a 5-year Bachelor of Laws (LL.B.) degree from an accredited law program of any Nigerian university.
-An additional year of training at any of the Nigerian Law School campuses is mandatory and a candidate must pass the bar examinations and be ascertained by the body of benchers to be a fit and proper individual.